benwhalley/just-enough-r/docs/start_here.md

 ## RMarkdown {- #rmarkdown}

+A major weakness of traditional GUI stats packages is that there is no simple way to document and share your analyses, and so repeating or editing your work later is very hard.

+RMarkdown is a format for documenting and sharing statistical analyses, and is one of the first things we learn in this guide.
-This it might seem an odd place to start: we haven't got anything to share yet!
+This it might seem an odd place to start the guide: we haven't got anything to share yet!
+But RMarkdown provides a really nice way to work with data interactively, and share results, and so it's worth starting as we mean to go on.

-But the RStudio editor ([see below](#rstudio)) includes important features which help us record and organise our work, and share it with colleagues.
-For many people this ability to keep a detailed record of your work, and revisit and review it later, turns out to be *the* major advantages of R over traditional statistics packages.

 You are currently reading the output of an 'RMarkdown' document.